SkygearIO/features/features/5-basic-sso/api.md

 1. Call 3rd party client
 2. When user is authed, get the access_token
 3. Pass access_token to `oauth:handle_access_token`, to receive skygear user
-  - Server behaviour depends on `UNIQUE_EMAIL_FOR_ACCOUNTS`
+  - Plugin behaviour depends on `UNIQUE_EMAIL_FOR_ACCOUNTS`
 4. Return user and access_token

 #### When using OAuth flow

 1. Ask for a url to display via `oauth:auth_url`
 2. Show the url to user, either popup or redirect
-3. After user login, the webpage should be redirected to skygear-server with a code
+3. After user login, the webpage should be redirected to plugin with a code
-4. Skygear-server exchange access token with code (`oauth:handle_code`)
+4. Plugin exchanges access token with code (`oauth:handle_code`)
   - Behaviour depends on `UNIQUE_EMAIL_FOR_ACCOUNTS`
-5. Skygear-server create or login a user
+5. Plugin creates or logins a user
 6. Pass the user back to client side

 ### For devices with limited capability